Get up to speed

-The money you have in your plan can be passed on to your loved ones – usually free of inheritance tax.
+The retirement savings you have left in your plan can be passed on to your loved ones – usually free of inheritance tax.

-- If you die before age 75, your retirement savings can be paid to your loved ones how they like, income tax-free.
+- If you die before age 75, your retirement savings can normally be paid to your loved ones however they like, tax free.

-- If you die aged 75 or older, your retirement savings can be paid to your loved ones how they like, subject to tax.
+- If you die aged 75 or older, your retirement savings can be paid to your loved ones however they like, subject to tax.

 Want to explore taking an income?